This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 - Basket will be dispatched separately with different courier may not arrive at same time with main bike

 - 6 speed Shimano revoshift twist gear RS35 and Shimano freewheel 14-28 T Adjustable height for seat and handlebar suitable For People Height 155-180 Cm Traditional and classic Looking Hi-Tensile Steel...

 - Alloy V brakes Full chain guard and mudguard KCM chain rear pannier rack (maximum carrying weight 17kg) rear kick stand Wicker style basket to prevent rotting reflectors and tools free as gifts

 If you ride on all sorts of terrain or often find yourself off-roading, then a mountain bike can handle anything you can throw at it.
 They’re not the fastest, but with a full suspension they’ll take most of the force of any bumps you hit.

-- Schwinn geometry helps achieve a comfortable fit, offering CONTROL and STABILITY for all riders
+- Schwinn adult specific geometry helps achieve a COMFORTABLE fit, offering CONTROL and STABILITY for all riders

 Which Bike Should I Buy?

 Once you’ve figured out which type of bike you should buy, you need to find a specific model to buy.
 Of course, selecting your bike – whether you’ve settled on a beginner road bike or want to find the best city bikes – will come largely down to your budget.